-3. If available, darkfield exam of lesion fluid and/or Rapid Plasma Reagin (RPR) to rule out syphilis.
-Unless co-existing with syphilis, lesions will be darkfield negative.
+- 3. Darkfield exam of lesion fluid and/or Rapid Plasma Reagin (RPR) to rule out syphilis.
+Unless co-existing with syphilis, lesions will be darkfield negative. - 4.
+HIV antibody test to determine HIV status, if unknown.

 Systemic antiviral drugs partially control the symptoms and signs of herpes episodes when used to treat first clinical episodes and recurrent episodes or when used as daily suppressive therapy.
-However, these drugs neither eradicate latent virus nor affect subsequent risk, frequency, or severity of recurrences after the drug is discontinued.
+However, the drugs neither eradicate latent virus nor affect subsequent risk, frequency, or severity of recurrences after the drug is discontinued.

-NOTE: Pregnant females must be referred to an OB/GYN physician for treatment.
-Lactating patients must discontinue breastfeeding while receiving treatment.
+NOTE: Pregnant females must be referred to a physician for treatment.
+Lactating clients must discontinue breastfeeding while receiving treatment.